johnkangcurd/vets-website/_posts/2016-03-2-designing-for-veterans.md

 #### Be quiet, respectful and empathetic.

-Unlike many projects where it's so easy — required, even — to insert design flourishes or a strong brand, it was clear that vets.gov has to be very different.
+Unlike many projects where it's so easy — required, even — to insert design flourishes or a strong  usstate, it was clear that vets.gov has to be very different.
 This design has to be incredibly efficient, letting content and interactions take center stage.

 </div>